falleng0d/mdx-multi-edit/ARCHITECTURE.md

         - `path` (e.g. `./docs/intro.mdx`)

 2. **Split sections**
-    - Scan the merged markdown from top to bottom, finding each file divider match.
+    - Scan the merged Markdown from top to bottom, finding each file divider match.
     - For each match, record its `index` in the text, and `path`.
     - After collecting all dividers, slice the text between the end of the file link line and the next divider (or EOF for the last one).